 Visit the Chinese Canadian Women Project online or the Ties that Bind: Building the CPR, Building a Place in Canada website.

-During Remembrance Day ceremonies recognize the contributions of Chinese Canadians to the war efforts.
+Recognize the role of Chinese Canadians to the war efforts.

 Explore Canada’s Virtual Museum to get information on a variety of topics related to the Asian Canadian community.